jpgonzalezra/chain-indexer-monorepo/README.md

 - Chain Watcher
 Refer to chain-watcher/README.md for instructions on how to set up and run the Chain Watcher service.

-- Assets Identifier
+- Assets indexer
-Refer to assets-identifier/README.md for setup and usage guidelines for the Assets Identifier service.
+Refer to assets-indexer/README.md for setup and usage guidelines for the Assets indexer service.